Cardinal utility: Measurability

 Von Neumann and Morgenstern stated that the question of measurability of physical quantities was dynamic.
 For instance, temperature was originally a number only up to any monotone transformation, but the development of the ideal-gas-thermometry led to transformations in which the absolute zero and absolute unit were missing.
 Subsequent developments of thermodynamics even fixed the absolute zero so that the transformation system in thermodynamics consists only of the multiplication by constants.
 According to Von Neumann and Morgenstern (1944, p.
-23) "For utility the situation seems to be of a similar nature [to temperature]".
+23), "For utility the situation seems to be of a similar nature [to temperature]".

-The following quote from Alchian served to clarify once and for all the real nature of utility functions, emphasizing that they no longer need to be measurable:
+The following quote from Alchian served to clarify once and for all the real nature of utility functions:

 Order of preference

-In 1955 Patrick Suppes and Muriel Winet solved the issue of the representability of preferences by a cardinal utility function, and derived the set of axioms and primitive characteristics required for this utility index to work.
+In 1955 Patrick Suppes and Muriel Winet solved the issue of the representability of preferences by a cardinal utility function and derived the set of axioms and primitive characteristics required for this utility index to work.